sigmafx/DotClk-Help/README.md

 ## Menu Mode

 Menu items allow setting of the following features:
-* Set Time
+* Set Time - Set the hour and minutes.
+At the point of selecting Save the time is stored with seconds set to zero
-* Daylight Saving Time - Add / sub an hour easily
+* Daylight Saving Time - Easily add / subtract an hour
 * Sleep Time - Set a time when the display should go off.
 If Sleep and Wake time are the same then the clock will stay on
 * Wake Time - Set a time when the display should come on.
 If Sleep and Wake time are the same then the clock will stay on
 * Brightness - Adjust the brightness of the dots